Infographic of How to Choose the Right Wheelchair for Your Needs, by ChairInstitute.com

 Width: 600 pixels

-If you or a member of your family suddenly find yourself faced with mobility issues, you’ll quickly find yourself immersed in a world with a surprisingly steep learning curve.
+If you or a family member suddenly face mobility issues, you’ll quickly immerse yourself in a world with a surprisingly steep learning curve.

-Granted, if you’re in a hurry and you need to get some level of mobility immediately, you can get any available wheelchair, but understand that your purchase is going to be very much hit or miss.
-If you get lucky, maybe the wheelchair you buy will meet your needs but most likely not.
+Granted, if you’re in a hurry and need to gain some mobility immediately, you can get any available accessibility chair but understand that your purchase will be very much hit or miss.
+If you get lucky, maybe the wheelchair you buy will meet your needs, but most likely, it will not.

 Our recommendation on that front is to rent something to meet your immediate needs and then spend time doing some research so that when you make a purchase, you can be assured that what you ultimately buy will match your specific needs.